 Cold-pressed oils are oils made by first grinding nuts, seeds, fruits or vegetables (depending on the oil being made) into a paste.
 Then an oil stone or other tool is used to press the paste which forces the oil to separate.
 Many labels use the term cold-pressed, but they aren't all considered raw and suitable for a truly 100% raw food diet.

 What Does Expeller Pressed Mean?

 Another common industry term is expeller-pressed.
 These expeller-pressed oils are extracted by exposing the food to extreme pressure.
 This also may or may not involve heat.
 Stick to your trusted brands to ensure that the oil is truly raw if this is important to you.
-Most raw foodists stick to oils labeled "cold-pressed" whether it's cold-pressed olive oil, flax oil, coconut oil or sunflower oil.
+Most raw foodists stick to oils labeled "cold-pressed" whether it's cold-pressed olive oil, flax oil, hemp oil, coconut oil or sunflower oil.

 Another reason to choose cold-pressed oils instead of expeller pressed?
 With cold-pressed oils, the flavor matters, and its often the first-run, highest quality ingredients which are used to extract the oils, whether its olives in Italy or tropical coconuts.